afthab-anthas/PLUSPOINT-EDU/README.md

 ## 🍿 Live Website
 <img src="public/assets/images/logomain-D82XgayM.png" width="auto" height="300px" alt="Pluspoint Logo">

-## Disclaimer

-This project was developed by me for Expert Recruitment Services.
-The code and content presented on this website are for educational purposes only and are not intended for unauthorized use or reproduction.
-Any attempts to replicate, modify, or misuse this code could result in legal consequences.
-By accessing this website, you agree to use the information responsibly and respect the rights of the company.
+> **Disclaimer:** This project was developed for Expert Recruitment Services UAE.
+The code and content on this site are for educational purposes only and should not be used or reproduced without permission.
+Unauthorized use may result in legal consequences.
+By accessing this codebase, you agree to use the information responsibly by accomplying to the company's regulations.